 Helsinki International Christmas Market

-Tuomaan Markkinat can be considered as the main Christmas market in Helsinki and also one of the best Christmas markets in Europe.
+Tuomaan Markkinat can be called as the main Christmas market in Helsinki and also one of the best Christmas markets in Europe.
 It will be located outside on the Senate's Square just front of the iconic Helsinki Cathedral.
 The location is excellent for photographing.
-The market will be open from Dec 6th to Dec 22th.
+The Helsinki Christmas Market is open from Dec 6 to Dec 22.

 In this market, you will find local food and snacks from outdoor stalls.
 Finnish handicraft and souvenirs can be bought.
 And naturally, you can taste Nordic version of mulled wine called Glögi.
 Glögi is a hot spicy alcoholic drink just like mulled wine.
 However, the taste is stronger.